-If you aren’t sure what type to get, think about the type of bands or music that you like to listen to.
-If you or your child likes musicians like Ed Sheeran, Shawn Mendes or Taylor Swift, an acoustic or a classical guitar may be a great place to start.
-If you prefer rock or heavier music then an electric guitar is probably the way to go.
-Most beginners aren’t going to need an acoustic-electric guitar unless they are planning on using it for performing in front of an audience, where you would need the amplification.
+If you aren’t sure what type to get, think about the kind of bands or music that your child listens to.
+If you or your child likes musicians like Ed Sheeran, Shawn Mendes, or Taylor Swift, an acoustic or a classical style may be a great place to start.
+If you prefer rock or heavier music, then electric is probably the way to go.
+Most beginners aren’t going to need an acoustic-electric unless they are planning on using it for performing in front of an audience, where you would need the amplification.

-Choosing between an acoustic or an electric guitar is probably the most important aspect of finding the right guitar.
-If you want an electric and your parents get you an acoustic or vice versa, it will make learning to plan more difficult since you may not be able to stay motivated to play.
-Once you have learned to play one type, you can always easily switch to other, but it is best to start out on what will keep you motivated to learn.
+Choosing between an acoustic or an electric is probably the most critical aspect of finding the right guitar.
+If you want an electric and your parents get you an acoustic or vice versa, it will make learning to play more difficult since you may not be able to stay motivated to play.
+Once you have learned to play one type, you can always easily switch to others, but it is best to start on what will keep you motivated to learn.

-The second thing I would recommend is don’t buy the absolute, cheapest guitar you can find.
-You don’t have to buy a $500 guitar, but if you want an instrument that is going to stay in tune and be easy to play try to get a decent quality brand like Yamaha, Fender (or at least their budget brand Squier, Epiphone (Gibson’s budget brand) or Cordoba.
-It is very easy to spend a lot of money on a guitar, but if you are just trying out guitar to see if it is something you want to get into there are lots of very playable options for a reasonably good price
+The second thing I would recommend is don’t buy the absolute, cheapest model you can find.
+You don’t have to buy a $500 guitar, but if you want an instrument that is going to stay in tune and be easy to play, try to get a decent quality brand like Yamaha, Fender (or at least their budget brand Squier, Epiphone (Gibson’s budget brand) or Cordoba.
+It is very easy to spend a lot of money on an instrument, but if you are trying out a guitar to see if it is something you want to get into there are lots of very playable options for a reasonably good price

-Once kids get into their teens the choices for electric guitars can be quite overwhelming since you aren’t as limited by size as you are if you are buying for a younger child.
-If you are buying a gift for a beginner, there are some excellent options that won’t break the bank.
-(Sorry my picks are a little Squier heavy, but I do love them as a beginner guitar, they are great quality for the price.)
+Once kids get into their teens, the choices for electric guitars can be quite overwhelming since you aren’t as limited by size as you are if you are buying for a younger child.
+If you are purchasing a gift for a beginner, there are some excellent options that won’t break the bank.
+(Sorry my picks are a little Squier heavy, but I do love them as a beginner option, they are excellent quality for the price.)